DaveAurionix/SimpleEventBus/Readme.md

 #### Example solutions

 * Simple publisher and subscriber
-* Complex publisher and subscriber
+* Publisher and subscriber with tests (unit, service)
-* Web API and publisher
-* Web API and background task subscriber?
+* Web API and subscriber (with unit, service tests)

 #### ASP.NET Core Extensions